 - Jets +210/Bengals +110 (+551)

 Round robins require a bigger investment than traditional team parlays but also provide better security than traditional parlays, as not all your legs necessarily have to win for you to profit.

 You can use correlated selections in your round robin to help improve winning probability and also use hedge betting strategies to secure profits toward the end of a round robin.

 In a same game parlay, bettors create parlay bets using only selections from a singular game or event.

 Whereas traditional parlay bets consist of using multiple bets from different sporting events, a same game parlay allows you to combine bets from the same game—while still getting access to the similar substantial payouts you’d normally have access to in a regular parlay.

-Same game parlays can now be placed on any nearly any game or event in the larger professional sporting leagues.
-These parlays often don’t offer the most attractive odds (which is why sportsbooks love to promote them so much) but they do provide one benefit as they allow bettors to create correlated wagers within one game.
+Single game parlays can now be placed on any nearly any game or event in the larger professional sporting leagues.
+These parlays often don’t offer the most attractive odds (which is why sportsbooks love to promote them so much), but they do provide one benefit as they allow bettors to create correlated wagers within one game.

 Correlated wagers occur when the bets in your same game parlay are connected in a positive fashion.
 When one bet is graded a winner in a correlated parlay, it will often drastically increase the likelihood of the other bets in your parlay being graded winners as well.